Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Likuan

-Comprising three vertical walls covered in coral, this site offers more than one dive.
+Comprising three vertical walls covered in coral, this Bunaken dive site offers more than one experience.
 There are plenty of caverns and crevasses to explore, with a variety of nudibranchs usually found inside.

 In terms of bigger stuff, you can often spot whitetip reef sharks patrolling the walls and green sea turtles feeding in the shallows.